Informed Girl

 Research you can trust, explained so you can act.

 Social media is full of pseudoscience.
 Medical papers are written for clinicians, not patients.
-And appointments are short, brand marketing is loud, and there is rarely time to work through the evidence together before a decision needs to be made.
+Appointments are short, brand marketing is loud, and there is rarely time to work through the evidence together before a decision needs to be made.

 Every entry is anchored to peer-reviewed evidence.
 Every score is explained.
-The methodology is visible, not buried.
-The goal isn't to tell you what to do, it's to give you the information that makes the decision clearly yours.
+The goal is to give you the information that makes the decision clearly yours.

 Editorial Methodology